awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the `s3-accelerate` endpoint for **Origin Domain Name**\.

 The files must be publicly readable unless you secure your content in Amazon S3 by using a CloudFront origin access identity\.
-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 **Important**
 The bucket name must conform to DNS naming requirements\.
 For more information, go to [Bucket Restrictions and Limitations](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.